opensearch-project/project-website/_posts/2025-08-18-opensearch-mcp-server-empowering-ec2-teams-droplet-analysis.md

 # Introduction

-Amazon EC2 team recently leveraged OpenSearch's Model Context Protocol (MCP) server to revolutionize their droplet quality investigations.
+The Amazon Elastic Compute Cloud (Amazon EC2) team recently leveraged the OpenSearch Model Context Protocol (MCP) server to revolutionize their droplet quality investigations.
 By connecting Amazon Q with multiple OpenSearch clusters simultaneously, they've transformed a previously manual, time-consuming process into an efficient, automated workflow.
-This blog explores how the EC2 team implemented this solution, the technical setup involved, and the impressive results they've achieved.
+This blog post explores how the Amazon EC2 team implemented this solution, the technical setup involved, and the impressive results they've achieved.

 # The Challenge